Skip to main content

 2. Find the relevant Service Account

-3. Click the three vertical dots in the Service Account row
+3. Select the vertical ellipsis menu in the Service Account row

 5. Confirm the delete action when prompted